 My Top 3 Mattress Recommendations for Athletes

 These mattress picks are harder to justify than other categories (like mattress for side sleepers, for example) because really most of my best reviewed mattresses will serve athletes well.
-Take these recommendations as a starting point, but I suggest reading on for qualities I look for in a mattress for athletes so you can evaluate other options as well.
+Take these recommendations as a starting point, but I suggest reading on for qualities I look for in a mattress for athletes so people can evaluate other options as well.
 My top 3 are:

 - Bear mattress (foam with Celliant technology)